wwfyde/dify-docs/en/tutorials/model-configuration/xinference.md

     Xinference will start a worker locally by default, with the endpoint: `http://127.0.0.1:9997`, and the default port is `9997`.
 By default, access is limited to the local machine only, but it can be configured with `-H 0.0.0.0` to allow access from any non-local client.
 To modify the host or port, you can refer to xinference's help information: `xinference-local --help`.

-    > If you use the Dify Docker deployment method, you need to pay attention to the network configuration to ensure that the Dify container can access the endpoint of Xinference.
-The Dify container cannot access localhost inside, and you need to use the host IP address.
+    > If you use the MoLook Docker deployment method, you need to pay attention to the network configuration to ensure that the MoLook container can access the endpoint of Xinference.
+The MoLook container cannot access localhost inside, and you need to use the host IP address.
 3. Create and deploy the model

     Visit `http://127.0.0.1:9997`, select the model and specification you need to deploy, as shown below: